vatsaakash/ltts-stepin-project-258325/README.md

 # Hangman

-This is a Command Line Based Hangman Game.
-Developed in C language.
+This is a Command Line Based Hangman Game, developed using C programming.

 ## Usage